A Holistic Sleep Reset To Set You Up For More Energy This Spring

 In the morning:

 While sleeping in a little later this week may sound appealing, resist the temptation.
 Wake up at your normal time to help the body’s internal clock regulate.
-Upon waking, drink water with lemon or apple cider vinegar to quickly hydrate and kick-start your digestion.
+Upon waking, drink water with lemon or apple cider vinegar to quickly hydrate and kick-start your digestion2.
 Then, if you can, wait until the sun rises and take a walk outside.
-Getting moving first thing in the morning is a super-healthy practice, and doing so outside is one of the quickest ways to help your body thrive considering time in the sun can do everything from increase our vitamin D production to improve immune function and boost mood.
+Getting moving first thing in the morning is a super-healthy practice, and doing so outside is one of the quickest ways3 to help your body thrive considering time in the sun can do everything from increase our vitamin D production to improve immune function and boost mood.

 In the afternoon: